Pizza bomber: Murder of James Roden

 On September 20, 2003, Rothstein, who lived near the television tower, called police to inform them the body of a man, James Roden, was hidden in a freezer in a garage at his house.
 After he telephoned police, Rothstein wrote a suicide note indicating his planned death had nothing to do with Wells.
 Investigators do not believe Rothstein ever attempted suicide.

 Roden had been living with Diehl-Armstrong for 10 years.
 In custody, Rothstein claimed Diehl-Armstrong had murdered her then-boyfriend Roden with a 12-gauge shotgun during a dispute over money.
 Rothstein said she subsequently paid him $2,000 to help hide the body and clean the crime scene at her house.

-Rothstein was not indicted in the case because he was dead when a federal grand jury handed up the indictments in July 2007.
-Rothstein, believed to be an architect of the pizza bomber plot, died of cancer on July 30, 2004.
-He was 60.
+Rothstein was not indicted in the case because he died before a federal grand jury handed up the indictments in July 2007.
+He died of cancer on July 30, 2004 at the age of 60.

-In January 2005, Diehl-Armstrong pleaded guilty but mentally ill to third degree murder and abuse of a corpse for killing Roden and was sentenced to between 7 and 20 years in prison.
+In January 2005, Diehl-Armstrong pleaded guilty but mentally ill to third degree murder and abuse of a corpse for killing Roden.
+She was sentenced to between 7 and 20 years in prison.
 She is believed to have killed Roden to prevent him from informing authorities about the robbery plot.